knowledgetranslation/process/how_to_make_a_quality_website.md

 	* A focused project is more likely to be successful, and there will always be time for more phases later.

 	* It may be best to think of each phase as a collection of specific features.
-E.g. Phase 1 might be a collection of static content pages, Phase 2 might add videos or other interactive content, etc.
+(E.g. Phase 1 might be a collection of static content pages, Phase 2 might add videos or other interactive content, etc.)

 	* Remember to consider *all* the steps in this document when considering timelines, including multiple rounds of usability and testing.

 1. Plan exactly what data you’d like collected for research, testing, and development/planning purposes, and define why you need it.
 Then, for each of these, plan to collect more data than you think you’ll need.

+	* Collecting “too much” data, to the point where you’re overwhelmed by it, is a risk.
+However, not having data that you later realize you need is also a risk.
+If you think you *might* need it, it’s probably worth collecting.

-	* If possible, try to collect as much data as possible anonymously.
+	* If possible, try to collect as much data as possible *anonymously*.
 Identifiable data should be avoided whenever possible.

-	* If you’re collecting data, write a privacy policy and submit it to REB/legal, and make sure to include it in the publicly-available content you develop in the **Content** steps.
+	* If you’re collecting data, write a privacy policy and submit it to the Research Ethics Board (REB) and/or Legal department, and make sure to include it in the publicly-available content you develop in the [Content steps](#content-steps).

 1. Research

 	* Study the data collected from other projects and earlier versions of this project, and interview stakeholders (especially users).
 Determine what content and features are important to whom and why, how they will be used, and where they will be accessed from.[^13][^23]

-	* Every team member should spend at least one full day reading about their area of focus (and especially about how it applies to the web), and another full day about an area on which they aren’t focusing and/or aren’t an expert.
+	* Every team member should spend at least one full day reading about their area of focus (and especially about how it applies to the web), and another full day about an area on which they aren’t focusing and/or in which they aren’t an expert.
 This helps ensure that everybody’s knowledge is current and continues to grow.

-1. Create user personas based on your research, that reflect different types of typical and atypical users.
+1. Based on your research, create user personas that reflect different types of typical and atypical users.

 	* usability.gov provides [a detailed method for creating user personas](http://www.usability.gov/how-to-and-tools/methods/personas.html), including best practices, questions to ask, elements to consider, examples, and references.